RALLY AGAINST PARKINSON’S

 MISSION: To be a resource for excellence, exercise, wellness and camaraderie for people living with Parkinson’s Disease (PD), including care partners, families and friends.

-Helene Dubay, Marketing Advisory Board
+Helene Dubay, Secretary

 Helene Dubay, OTR/L has committed her life to helping others.
 She is a registered occupational therapist and driving rehabilitation specialist, currently specializing in working with disabled transitional-age youth interested in learning to drive.
 As an OT, Helene has 40+ years of experience working with people \ from birth to death, including inpatient, outpatient, nursing homes, home health and vocational rehabilitation settings, as well as being adjunct faculty for Towson University in the Occupational Therapy and Occupational Science Department.
 She has presented at the Maryland Rehabilitation Conference, Maryland Occupational Therapy Conference and EXPO for Transitional Youth.